How to Make Nasturtium Chips

 Step 5

-Once the oven is heated, put the nasturtiums in the oven for 15 minutes or until the leaves are crispy.
-Be careful to not let them burn.
+Once the oven has preheated, put the nasturtiums in the oven for 15 minutes or until the leaves are crispy.
+Be careful not to burn them.

 Step 6

 Remove from the oven and enjoy!
-The chips taste best right out of the oven and do not keep (they will soften again and lose their crunch).
+The chips taste best right out of the oven and don’t keep (they will soften again and lose their crunch).

 That’s it!

 A super quick and easy garden snack that is both tasty and nutritious.
-Not only is the flavour delicious, but it’s another tasty reason to grow nasturtiums in your garden.
+Not only is the flavour delicious, but it’s another great reason to grow nasturtiums in your garden.

 Nasturtium Chip Recipe